© 2014 | UHD 50 min | TV-Documentary

 Directors: Markus Mörth, Hansjürgen Schmölzer

-Camera Operator: Stephan Musil
+Camera: Stephan Musil

 Editor: Oliver Wendlinger